 - Make your video unique

-- Make sure it has high production value
+- Make sure it has a high production value

 - Use good editing software and platforms